industrial-optimization-group/DESDEO/docs/background/classification-in-nimbus.rst

 Classification using the widget
 -------------------------------

+You may find it useful to follow along with :ref:`the cylinder notebook
+</nimbus-cylinder.ipynb>` while reading this section.

 The current solution is shown graphically as a parallel coordinate plot.
 The classification can be made by either clicking points on the axes, or by manually adjusting the classification selection boxes and limit fields.

 By default, maximization is interpreted as minimization.
 This means the